inferno4670/SlotSwapper/README.md

 1. Ensure the `vercel.json` file is in the root directory
 2. Check that the build and output directories are correctly specified
 3. Verify environment variables are set correctly
+4. Make sure the install and build commands are correct

 ## Known Issues and Assumptions